Ly2020/GCD/README.md

 # GCD
 Coursera: Getting and Cleaning Data

-Background
+Background:
 The purpose of this project is to collect, work with, and clean a data set.
 The goal was to prepare tidy data that can be used for later analysis.

-Data Source
+Data Source:
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Raw Data
+Raw Data:
 The original data set can be downloaded directly from the below site: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Script
+Script:
 An run_analysis.R script is uploaded to the Github repository.
 In order to run this script, the zip file above must be downloaded and estracted.

 R script works as follows: